Private Charles L. Marshall (alias Thomas Lothard)

 Rendering of Fort Taylor, Key West, Florida, Harper's Weekly, 1864 (public domain).

 By 1863, Captain J. P. S. Gobin and the men of C Company were once again based with the 47th Pennsylvania in Florida.
-Having been ordered back to Key West 15 November, they spent 1863 at Fort Taylor with Companies A, B, and D while Companies E through K were sent to garrison Fort Jefferson in the Dry Tortugas.
+Having been ordered back to Key West on 15 November, they spent 1863 at Fort Taylor with Companies A, B, and D while Companies E through K were sent to garrison Fort Jefferson in the Dry Tortugas.

 While here, Private Thomas Lothard was discharged per General Order 191 on 11 October 1863 at Fort Taylor, Key West, Florida.
-He promptly re-enlisted for another three-year term of service, earning the coveted designation of “Veteran Volunteer.”
+He then promptly re-enlisted for another three-year term of service, earning the coveted designation of “Veteran Volunteer.”

 1864